 Help from the military

-The JSHAO can also pass your details to the MOD referral scheme to help you find a housing association property.
-Find out more about the scheme on GOV.UK.
+The JSHAO also runs the MOD referral scheme which may help you to find a housing association home.
+You can apply if you're:

 Help from military charities